pinecone-io/pinecone-dotnet-client/reference.md

 <dl>
 <dd>

 The `list_imports` operation lists all recent and ongoing import operations.

+By default, `list_imports` returns up to 100 imports per page.
+If the `limit` parameter is set, `list` returns up to that number of imports instead.
+Whenever there are additional IDs to return, the response also includes a `pagination_token` that you can use to get the next batch of imports.
+When the response does not include a `pagination_token`, there are no more imports to return.

 For guidance and examples, see [Import data](https://docs.pinecone.io/guides/data/import-data).
 </dd>
 </dl>
 </dd>